Motion Picture Arts

 FIL 5408r.
 Preproduction and Production Planning (3–12).
 Preproduction of MFA thesis projects.
 Provides student with advanced instruction related to their chosen field of specialization while requiring them to coordinate their efforts with those of their crew counterparts, up to the beginning of the thesis project production phase.
 Credit hours determined by work load assigned, according to student's area of emphasis.
 May be repeated to a maximum of twelve semester hours.
 May be repeated during the same semester.

 FIL 5459.
 Practicum in Technical Support (1–12).
-Comprehensive practical training for first-year students in below-the-line production and postproduction skills, including the work of the camera assistant, grip, gaffer, sound mixer, boom operator, sound engineer, assistant editor, and various others.
-Training is concurrent with students’ crew work on multiple film productions.
+Miscellaneous requirement: MFA Admission.
+This course is comprehensive practical training for first-year students in below-the-line production and post-production skills, including the work of the camera assistant, grip, gaffer, sound mixer, boom operator, sound engineer, assistant editor, and various others.
+Training is concurrent with students' crew work on multiple film productions.
 May be repeated to a maximum of twelve semester hours.

 FIL 5484Lr.
 Directing Actors (2).
 Basic introduction to the direction of actors and scene work in film.
 Students will learn techniques for creating dramatic choices that serve the needs of both actors and writers while maintaining a strong directorial vision and will gain insight into the directing process as it relates to four specific concepts: conflict, actions, point-of-view and objectives.